keithasaurus/simple_html/README.md

 # simple_html

-### Template-less.
-Type-safe.
-Minified by default.
-Fast.

-simple_html allows you to create HTML in standard Python.
-Benefits include:
+### Why should I use it?
+- fully-typed
+- clean and straightforward syntax
-- typically faster than jinja2 -- up to 15x faster
+- the fastest way to render html in python -- up to 15x faster than jinja2
-- typically renders fewer bytes than template-based rendering
-- types let your editor and tools help you write correct code faster
 - lightweight and framework agnostic
 - always renders valid html
+- space significance typically results in fewer bytes rendered

 ### Installation